cjacker/opensource-toolchain-avr/README.md

 # 7. how to make your own HV Serial UPDI programer

-You can make your own High voltage serial UPDI programmer, I provide a simple circuit here to work with CH34x USB serial adapter (requires RTS pin).

-This adapter can works with debugwire, updi and HV UPDI.
+I provide a simple circuit here that you can make it by yourself, it can work with CH34x and other USB serial adapter (requires RTS pin).
+This adapter can works as debugwire, updi and HV UPDI programmer, and **it does NOT need any changes to pyupdi**.

 <img src="https://user-images.githubusercontent.com/1625340/173069214-95fd82ce-2090-428c-abb9-af0c7cf6ca2e.png" width="50%"/>